rcarterjr/russjr-blog/src/content/post-2.md

 My naive approach was to monitor Thread.activeCount() but I quickly learned that activeCount() picked up much more activity than I anticipated.

-The best approach involved using a data structure called Semaphores.
+My next approach involved using a data structure called Semaphores.

 To put it simply, a semaphore is a thread counter.
 When we create a semaphore, we tell it how many threads are permitted to be used at a time.

 Semaphores are very useful when dealing with multiple threads accessing the same resources.
 I remembered a lesson on semaphores in my Operating Systems class, but I never thought I would have to use them so quickly out of college.

-I was able to come up with a fairly intuitive solution with the help of Semaphore.tryAcquire(), Semaphore.release(), permits, and a boolean.
+All this approach required was Semaphore.tryAcquire(), Semaphore.release(), permits, and a boolean.

 -   Semaphore.tryAquire() returns a boolean that will let us know if a thread is available or not.
 If it returns true, we can do what we desire.
 If it returns false, we decide how to handle the failure accordingly.